mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 * 1/4, 1/8 Scan LED Matrix Panels are not supported, please use an alternative library if you bought one of these.
 * Panels with a resolution of less than 64x32pixels and/or scan rate != 1/32 or 1/16

+## Update for 16x32 Panels
+* there is a virtual panel available to work with 16x32 panels (see: examples/16x32 Panel.
+This Panel includes drawing lines and rectanges, text and scrolling text

 # Installation

 * Dependency: You will need to install Adafruit_GFX from the "Library > Manage Libraries" menu.